-- Be an integral part of the lifelong learning process. - Be an entitlement for all young people. - Encourage every student to contribute. - Encourage students to share and respect each other's views. - Generate an atmosphere where questions and discussion on sexual matters can take place without stigma or embarrassment. - Recognise that parents/carers are the key people in teaching their children about sex, relationships and growing up. - Recognise that the wider community has much to offer and we aim to work in partnership with other health and education professionals.
+- Be an integral part of the lifelong learning process. - Be an entitlement for all young people. - Encourage every student to contribute. - Encourage students to share and respect each other's views. - Generate an atmosphere where questions and discussion on relationship and sexual matters can take place without stigma or embarrassment. - Recognise that parents/carers are the key people in teaching their children about sex, relationships and growing up. - Recognise that the wider community has much to offer and we aim to work in partnership with other health and education professionals by explicitly signposting where young people can access further support.

-The overall aims of the RSHE programme at Tadcaster Grammar School are to provide balanced, factual information about human reproduction, together with consideration of the broader emotional, ethical, religious, and moral dimensions of sexual health.
+The overall aims of the RSHE programme at Tadcaster Grammar School are to provide balanced, factual information about human reproduction, together with consideration of the broader emotional, ethical, legal, religious, and moral dimensions of sexual health.